dexie/dexie-website/docs/Table/Table.hook('creating').md

 });
 ```

+> [!NOTE]
-NOTE: Multi-valued indexes are only supported in Opera, Firefox and Chrome.
-Does not work with IE so far.
+> Multi-valued indexes are only supported in Opera, Firefox, and Chrome.
+They do not work with IE so far.
-However, it is also possible to implement it using custom views, which is implemented in FullTextSearch2.js.
+> However, it is also possible to implement it using custom views, which is implemented in FullTextSearch2.js.

 Sample Source Locations:
 * [FullTextSearch.js](https://github.com/dexie/Dexie.js/blob/master/samples/full-text-search/FullTextSearch.js) (using multi-valued indexes)